-In this Part 3, I will talk about what happens when technology does live up to the hype (we stop thinking about it) and why our technology always appears to lag behind (because it does).
+In this Part 3, I will talk about what happens when technology does live up to the hype (we stop thinking about it) and why legal technology always appears to lag behind (because it does).

 Expectation Calibration and Self-Driving Technology

 We pay attention to that which demands our attention.
-The only reason I ever think about my own pancreas working is because my son's doesn't.
-Likewise, I don't think about my pulmonary, respiratory, or digestive systems unless something is wrong.
+The only reason I ever think about my own pancreas working is because my son’s doesn’t.
+Likewise, I don’t think about my pulmonary, respiratory, or digestive systems unless something is wrong (like we only notice the miracle that is breathing when we’re congested).
 If my son were ever to acquire the long-promised artificial pancreas, I would stop thinking about it.
 Just as when he switched over to an insulin pump I stopped thinking about giving him insulin shots.

 We are predisposed to focus on what the technology doesn’t do well yet.
 As the comedian Louis C.K. discusses in this clip—which I pilfered from this great Daniel Pollick presentation at Lexpo—our expectations ratchet up almost instantaneously:

 [For those of you who didn’t watch it, Louis recounts being on one of the first planes to test in-flight wifi.
 It works for a while.
 Then the wifi goes down.
 The gentleman in the next seat remarks, “This is bull&^!#.”
 Louis jokes about the guy being mad about something not working when five minutes before he hadn’t known it existed.
 The guy had recalibrated his expectations that quickly.
 This leads to a longer reflection by Louis on how we all complain about the hassle of air travel instead of constantly marvelling at the fact that we beat gravity.
 We are human beings flying through the air at hundreds of miles an hour thousands of feet above the Earth, and we’re pissed off about it.]